AkashSDas/git-and-github/README.md

 Another way to think about this that `rebase` keeps your feature branch up to date with the main branch.

+Tip - If you are not sure whether to use rebase OR not:

+- Create an extra branch from your current feature branch
+- Rebase on that branch to make sure everything is working fine
+- If it is then delete the temporary branch and use rebase on the feauture branch

+### Squash

+When you have a large number of commits you can squash them into one commit.
+This is useful when you have a large number of commits and you want to keep a smaller number of commits.

 ## Shortcuts

 To add every change to the staging area and commit them at once with a `message`.